Mark Whitson - Aeroplane CPL, MEIR Graduate

 I am extremely proud to say that I trained at NAC and could not speak more highly of it.
 For those who are considering becoming a pilot; before looking anywhere else I strongly suggest taking the time to meet the team at NAC.

-Matt Eastham - Fixed Wing CPL, MEIR, 'C' Cat Instructor Rating Graduate
+Matt Eastham - Aeroplane CPL, MEIR, 'C' Cat Instructor Rating Graduate

 I chose to go to NAC for a couple of reasons.
 Firstly; they seemed like they really cared about each and every student.
 Before starting they were really helpful and promptly answered any questions I had.
 You really get the feeling that they are there for YOU and want to help YOU, even as far as helping me find a job afterwards.
 And secondly; the area itself is beautiful, there's a lot of really nice flying around Motueka.
 Good weather and every flight is like a once in a lifetime scenic flight.

-Matt Cook - Aeroplane CPL, MEIR May 2012, 'C' Cat Instructor Rating Graduate.
+Matt Cook - Aeroplane CPL, MEIR, 'C' Cat Instructor Rating Graduate

 The Instructors Rating course offered by NAC has provided me with an extensive understanding of what is required to become an effective flight instructor.
 Both the theoretical knowledge and practical skills were trained to a very high standard, as well as gaining a deeper understanding of the importance of having high quality instructional techniques.